wiutstudent00012370/task/README.md

 # Tasks web app

-### This web application allows users to create, edit, delete notes
+### This web application allows users to create, edit, delete tasks

 To run this web application  you must follow steps indicated beloew